LimoDerEchte/SDF-Docs/docs/data/recipes.md

 The set id is always required and has to be a string.
 Unlocking rules with the same set id will be combined during parsing.

 A recipe is unlocked by fully completing any given set of rules.
-For a set with the rule sets a and b, this means it unlocks the moment all conditions of either a or b are completed.
+For a recipe with the rule sets a and b, this means it unlocks the moment all conditions of either a or b are completed.

 ### All entries under `[[recipe.unlocking_rule]]`
 At least one of these entries has to be present in any given rule.